 – this edition has been produced according to the highest standards of quality and luxury both in term of sound ( full analog mastering using the original tapes ) as in term of album manufacturing ( see details of the making ).
 The unrivalled luxury here brings the collector back to the golden age of classical records, in the fifties !

-Rarely – or never ?! – Marcelle Meyer’s playing had been reproduced with as much truth and clarity ; the listener can easily enjoy the typical fluidiy of her playing, her tone, her color… The truth of her performance is revived for us.
+Rarely – and perhaps never before – Marcelle Meyer’s playing had been reproduced with such fidelity and clarity ; the listener can easily enjoy the typical fluidiy of her playing, her tone, her colour… The truth of her performance is revived for us.

-The fact that it’s also the first genuine original Discophiles Français record published for 60 years, all this makes of it a real record event.
+Meyer’s records for the Discophiles Français label in the 1950s were legendary, these original editions are highly prized and sought after by collectors.
+The fact that our production is also the first genuine original Discophiles Français record published for 60 years, makes this a truly remarkable event.

 Each buyer will receive a justification of the draw, confirming the number of his copy.
-Being hand numeroted, punctured with our logo, it can not be falsified.
+Being hand numbered, embossed with our logo, unable to be falsified.

 Note: in the first track of side B record 211, La Cathédrale engloutie, there are some strange light clics: these come from the recording, they are very proably noise from the pianist’ s chair, or noise of pedalling, and resonnance inside the piano due to an high pitch wire.
 These are NOT pressing defaults !